dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Christian Seberino:**
-so there's there is
+so there is
 another occasion there is

 **Dr.Duncan Coutts:**
  definitely
-yeah so there's a big there's a relatively big front learning cost
+yes so there's a big there's a relatively big front learning cost